Kootut teokset | Samlade skrifter | Selected Works

 Another constraint on the cultivators of the land was that a large part of the working population was enticed by means of privileges and rewards away from the plough into our factories when they were established.
 Sweden’s agriculture was not capable of providing the towns with bread while the factory workers were still countrymen; but when they moved to the towns their plots of land were left fallow and neglected.
 Thus, bread must become scarcer but its consumers in the towns more numerous.

 The factory workers gradually became accustomed to extravagance and indolence.
-Once the government subsidies had been used up, an accidental fire or the bankruptcy of investors would often put an end to the whole enterprise, and a number of people were thrown out of work and consequently39 pauperized who could never again be persuaded to care for or cultivate the land, their primeval mother.
+Once the government subsidies had been used up, an accidental fire or the bankruptcy of investors would often put an end to the whole enterprise, and a number of people were thrown out of work and consequently pauperized who could never again be persuaded to care for or cultivate the land, their primeval mother.
 They had by then already changed their way of dressing, habits and names to show how far they had risen above their perceived lowly origins.
 Distress and pride made them disillusioned with their former abodes, and the accounts of fools regarding other people’s happiness became so enticing to them that they deliberately took their leave of Sweden and transferred their allegiance to another Crown.

 That is lamentable evidence of the problems caused by excessive freedom in less important trades as compared with the most essential ones, which correspond exactly to the problem that a free country should expect from constraints on its productive members and the self-indulgent freedom of a few consumers.